jsondevers/CMSC389O/dp/README.md

     2-->1_;
 ```

 I tried using mermaid, but it doesn't work well with github markdown.
 I'll have to look into it more.
+Basically ignore the underscores because they don't let me make duplicate nodes.

 ## Memoization